Collegiate-Edu-Nation/easy-ftc/README.md

 ## Overview

+### What does this do?

-This library greatly simplifies the implementation of common FTC robotics subsystems by abstracting away low-level decisions and providing a simplified, façade pattern API.
+This library greatly simplifies the implementation of common FTC robotics subsystems and features by abstracting away low-level decisions and providing a simplified, façade pattern API.
 As such, users will only need to use a few methods (command(), control(), and state()) due to a reliance on sane defaults and the builder design pattern

-Additionally, several useful quality-of-life features are included
+### Who is this for?

+The target audience is beginner-level FTC teams and hobbyists, but even advanced users can elect to utilize easy-ftc à la carte (e.g. leverage easy-ftc for peripheral devices so you can focus on more complex features like motion planning)

+### Features

 - Encoders can be used with minimal setup for either time- or distance-based commands
 - Arm, Intake, and Lift optionally feature encoder limits on range-of-motion